MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/track-work.md

 ## Connect Azure DevOps project to Excel

+::: moniker range="<= tfs-2018"

+> [!NOTE]
+> While this section illustrates how to connect Excel to an Azure Boards project, the steps for connecting from Project or PowerPoint is similar.

+::: moniker-end

 To add or modify work items by using Excel, you connect your worksheet to a project.
 Establishing this connection binds the document to the Azure DevOps project to exchange information.

 You can start work from the web portal, Excel, or Visual Studio/Team Explorer.
-Your worksheet or project plan can be tied to a list of work items or a work item query.
+Your worksheet is associated with either a list of work items or a work item query.

 ::: moniker range="<= tfs-2018"

 > [!NOTE]
 > To connect Azure DevOps project to Office Project, see [Create your backlog and tasks using Microsoft Project](create-your-backlog-tasks-using-project.md).
+And to connect PowerPoint Storyboarding to Azure Boards to support linking, see [Storyboard your ideas using Microsoft PowerPoint](storyboard-your-ideas-using-powerpoint.md).

 ::: moniker-end